getodk/central-backend/docs/api.md

 * The **Metadata Document** is a formal XML-based EDMX schema description of every data object we might return.
 It is linked in every OData response.
 * The actual data documents, linked from the Service Document, are a simple JSON representation of the submission data, conforming to the schema we describe in our Metadata Document.

-As our focus is on the bulk-export of data from Jubilant Garbanzo so that more advanced analysis tools can handle the data themselves, we do not support most of the features at the Intermediate and above conformance levels, like `$sort` or `$filter`.
+As our focus is on the bulk-export of data from ODK Central so that more advanced analysis tools can handle the data themselves, we do not support most of the features at the Intermediate and above conformance levels, like `$sort` or `$filter`.

 ## OData Form Service [/v1/forms/{xmlFormId}.svc]

-Jubilant Garbanzo presents one OData service for every `Form` it knows about.
+ODK Central presents one OData service for every `Form` it knows about.
 Each service might have multiple tables related to that Form.
 To access the OData service, simply add `.svc` to the resource URL for the given Form.

 + Parameters
     + `xmlFormId`: `simple` (string, required) - The `xmlFormId` of the `Form` whose OData service you wish to access.